danielkrainas/shex/README.md

 ## Bugs and Feedback

-If you see a bug or have a suggestion, feel free to open an issue [here](https://github.com/danielkrainas/Shex/issues).
+If you see a bug or have a suggestion, feel free to open an issue [here](https://github.com/danielkrainas/shex/issues).

+## Contributions

+PR's welcome!
+There are no strict style guidelines, just follow best practices and try to keep with the general look & feel of the code present.
+All submissions should atleast be `go fmt -s` and have a test to verify *(if applicable)*.

 ## License